 What will I be doing?

-The principle goals are to support supplementary schools to adopt safe and effective practices and move on to attend recognition meetings to quality assure their provision and gain the NRCSE Quality Mark.
-You will be expected to forge strong working and learning relations with supplementary school committees and staff involved in the project, visiting their classes and providing them with advice, identifying appropriate training opportunities, supporting them to complete management files and portfolios of evidence of their work.
+The principle goals are to support out-of-school settings to adopt safe and effective practices, develop the teaching and learning taking place in their settings, and move on to quality assure their provision and gain the NRCSE Quality Mark.
+You will be expected to forge strong working and learning relations with community management committees and staff involved in the project, visiting their classes and providing them with advice, identifying appropriate training opportunities, supporting them to complete management files and portfolios of evidence of their work.
 You will also be expected to build relations with the local CVS, mainstream schools, arts and heritage organisations and Children’s Services in the relevant boroughs.